bkg68w/URS_PORTAL/index.md

 At the heart of this effort is **- [Project 6](docs/Project6.md)** — a bold initiative to detect and correct quantum drift in real-time, offering a path to more stable, reliable quantum computing.

-If we can predict the drift, we can preserve coherence.
+> *If we can predict the drift, we can preserve coherence*

 ## Explore the theory and join the next generation of scientific discovery and quantum innovation.